skylight-hq/skylight.digital/_projects/18f_consulting.md

 {% capture challenge %}
   <p>
-    To succeed in today's public-service environment, agencies need to think and be digital.
+    To succeed in today’s public-service environment, agencies need to think and be digital.
 For most, that requires fundamental practice, culture, and technology change.
     The challenge: how do you build an organization within government whose mission is to help those agencies institutionalize that change?